mrdoob/three.js/threejs/lessons/threejs-game.md

 {{{example url="../threejs-game-conga-line-w-notes.html"}}}

 You might be asking, why not use `setTimeout`?
 The problem with `setTimeout` is it's not related to the game clock.
-For example above we make the maximum amount of time allowed to elapse between frames is 1/20th of a second.
+For example above we made the maximum amount of time allowed to elapse between frames to be 1/20th of a second.
 Our coroutine system will respect that limit but `setTimeout` would not.

 Of course we could have made a simple timer ourselves